Upstream Bio (UPB)

 Adam Houghton, PhD, Chief Business Officer

 Dr. Houghton is responsible for Business Development and Pipeline Strategy at Upstream Bio.
-Before joining Upstream, he was Vice President, Corporate Strategy, and Head of AbbVie Ventures, AbbVie's corporate venture investment group.
-He also led several Search and Evaluation teams at AbbVie, Biogen, and Eli Lilly, contributing to major licensing and acquisition deals in Immunology and Neuroscience.
+Prior to this role, he was Vice President, Corporate Strategy, and Head of AbbVie Ventures, AbbVie's corporate venture investment group.
+He has also led Search and Evaluation teams at AbbVie, Biogen, and Eli Lilly, contributing significantly to major licensing and acquisition deals in Immunology and Neuroscience.

 AI Analysis | Feedback